vijaykrishnavanshi/idea-dump/README.md

 - [ ] Green Cover Initiative with Advertisement point of view
 - [ ] Live Guide to beginner in computer science

-PS: I am always open to collaboration or discussion on any of the above ideas.
-Just open a issue or shoot me an email, whatever works for you.
+PS: I am always open to collaboration or discussion on any idea.
+Just open an issue or shoot me an email, whatever works for you.